 These LEDs also have a role in the firmware upgrade process, which you can read about here.

-You might not think of physical security as part of a chip's job, but the Secure Element's contribution to the cause is much deeper than the epoxy covering it.
+You might not think of physical security as part of a chip's job, but the Secure Element has its contributions.

 Secure Element defence highlights: